Definition

 Requirements Coverage: Percentage of requirements with linked test cases

-Code Coverage: Percentage of code executed by tests (for automated tests)
+Code Coverage: Percentage of code executed by automated tests

-Feature Coverage: Percentage of features with test cases
+Feature Coverage: Percentage of features or user stories with associated test cases

-Execution Coverage: Percentage of test cases executed in a cycle
+Execution Coverage: Percentage of test cases actually executed in a given test cycle

 Examples